holovincent/awesome-learning-based-image-processing/README.md

 ## Review and comments

   * [Deep, Deep Trouble](https://sinews.siam.org/Details-Page/deep-deep-trouble)
-    * *This is an interesting comments from Michael Elad about the impact of Deep Learning on image processing, mathematics and humanity.*
+    * *This is an interesting comment made by Michael Elad about the impact of Deep Learning on image processing, mathematics and humanity.*
   * [Deep learning for image/video processing](https://www.slideshare.net/yuhuang/deep-learning-for-image-video-processing)
     * *Dr. Huang Yu's summary of DL on image/video processing.*